grey-inheritance/grey-inheritance.github.io/README.md

-# Curve: Free Landing Page Template from Uisual
+# Grey Inheritance Wiki
+When a band of adventurers showed Barovia what freedom is... a new generation of locals inherits their hope.

-Curve is a free landing page template from Uisual.
+Free landing page template from Uisual.
 Visit [Uisual](https://uisual.com) for more free templates.